szpak/gradle-pitest-plugin/README.md

 ### Test system properties

-PIT executes tests in a JVM independent from the JVM used by Gradle to execute tests.
+PIT executes tests in a JVM independent of the JVM used by Gradle to execute tests.
 If your tests require some system properties, you have to pass them to PIT as the plugin won't do it for you:

 ```groovy
 test {